Skip to main content

 How do you earn the right to act decisively when it matters?

-The moment of truth doesn't wait.
+The moment of truth waits for no man.
 A surgeon doesn't deliberate mid-incision.
 A trader doesn't philosophize mid-execution.
 A rugby player doesn't analyze mid-tackle.
 The decisive moment rewards those who already did the thinking.
 Deep solitary thought is the investment.
 Quick decisive action is the return.

 The Investment